youdevise/jgravatar/README.md

 jgravatar is a tiny Java library for accessing avatar images from gravatar.com

+This is a fork of the original[https://github.com/ralfebert/jgravatar], offering the following enhancments:
+  - zero dependencies.
+The small amount of library code that jgravatar depends on is repackaged into the jar
+  - the central class, Gravatar, is immutable
+  - availability from Maven Central (pending)

 ## Usage example

 	Gravatar gravatar = new Gravatar().setSize(50)